MikroElektronika/mikrosdk_click_v2/clicks/magneticrotary5/details.md

 ## Example Description

-> This example demonstrates the use of Magnetic Rotary 5 click board by reading and displaying the magnet angular position as well as the AGC and multi turn counter values.
+> This example demonstrates the use of Magnetic Rotary 5 Click board by reading and displaying the magnet angular position as well as the AGC and multi turn counter values.

 **The demo application is composed of two sections :**